waleedahmed0710/makeitwave.com/docs/data/docs/organisation/memorandum-articles/source/directors.rst

 `1.` The directors may appoint a director to chair their meetings.

-`2.` The person so appointed for the time being is known as the chairman.
+`2.` The person so appointed for the time being is known as the Secretary General.

-`3.` The directors may terminate the chairman’ s appointment at any time.
+`3.` The directors may terminate the Secretary General’ s appointment at any time.

-`4.` If the chairman is not participating in a directors’ meeting within ten minutes of the time at which it was to start, the participating directors must appoint one of themselves to chair it.
+`4.` If the Secretary General is not participating in a directors’ meeting within ten minutes of the time at which it was to start, the participating directors must appoint one of themselves to chair it.

 .. _article 13: